databricks/lilac/docs/blog/introducing-lilac.md

 this list is not exhaustive and we will continue to work with the OSS community to continue to add more useful enrichments.

+### Our mission

+At Lilac, our mission is to make unstructured data **visible**, **quantifiable**, and **malleable**.

+This will lead to:

+- Higher quality AI models
+- Better actionability when AI models fail
+- Better control and visibility of model bias

 ### Data quality in AI is tricky

 During our time at Google, we collaborated with many teams to improve datasets used to build their